Treatment for migraines

 Here are some of the most commonly used homeopathic medicines for migraines.

-- Belladonna: This is among the best medicines in homeopathy and is quite effective in treating migraines with severe throbbing, pulsating headaches.
+• Belladonna: This is among the best medicines in homeopathy and is quite effective in treating migraines with severe throbbing, pulsating headaches.

-- Nux Vomica: It’s an effective homeopathic remedy for migraines associated with gastric problems.
+• Nux Vomica: It’s an effective homeopathic remedy for migraines associated with gastric problems.

-- Kalium Phosphoricum: It’s best known for treating stress-related migraines.
+• Kalium Phosphoricum: It’s best known for treating stress-related migraines.

-- Sepia: This is another effective homeopathic prescription for migraines in women during menopause.
+• Sepia: This is another effective homeopathic prescription for migraines in women during menopause.

-- Glonoinum: This homeopathic medicine is very effective in healing congestive migraines.
+• Glonoinum: This homeopathic medicine is very effective in healing congestive migraines.
 It’s also an excellent treatment for migraines caused by sun exposure.

-Even if a prescription is partially appropriate to treat some symptoms, a homeopathic practitioner can control any side effects it might cause by altering the medication or by increasing or reducing its potency.
+Even if a prescription is partially appropriate to treat some symptoms, a homeopathic practitioner can control any side effects it might cause by altering the medication or increasing or reducing its potency.

 Side effects generally occur when one tries to self-medicate without proper guidance from a homeopath.
 As such, it’s always advised to never self-medicate or self-treat.